KNL110/rent-managment/README.md

-program scripting starts with
+program will run with user managment
-"user management".
-then "crud ops"
-and "Display"